COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Malignant extragonadal germ cell tumors may cause signs and symptoms as they grow into nearby areas.
 Other conditions may cause the same signs and symptoms.
 Check with your doctor if you have any of the following:

-Imaging and blood tests are used to detect (find) and diagnose extragonadal germ cell tumors.
+Imaging and blood tests are used to diagnose extragonadal germ cell tumors.

 The following tests and procedures may be used: